-- "Table 2" (including "Tables 2.n" as in ER P2/6) sets out the contribution to system security expected from different types of DG connected within a demand group. - The capability of a system to meet the group demand after first and second circuit outages should be assessed as: (i) the appropriate cyclic rating of the remaining distribution circuits which normally supply the group demand, following outage of the most critical circuit (or circuits); plus (ii) the transfer capacity which can be made available from alternative sources; plus (iii) the contribution of the DG to network capacity as specified in "Table 2", for demand groups containing DG.
+- 'Table 1' (as in ER P2/6) sets out the normal levels of security required for distribution networks classified in ranges of Group Demand.
+Namely, it specifies the maximum reconnection times following pre-specified events leading to an interruption.
+This time is dependent on the group demand affected by the interruption, reducing as the group demand increases - 'Table 2' (including 'Tables 2.n' as in ER P2/6) sets out the contribution to system security expected from different types of DG connected within a demand group - The capability of a system to meet the group demand after first and second circuit outages should be assessed as: (i) the appropriate cyclic rating of the remaining distribution circuits which normally supply the group demand, following outage of the most critical circuit (or circuits); plus (ii) the transfer capacity which can be made available from alternative sources; plus (iii) the contribution of the DG to network capacity as specified in 'Table 2', for demand groups containing DG

-Following a network circuit outage, the standard specifies the approach for assessing the expected contribution that the remaining network circuits and DG can make to security of supply as depicted in Figure 5.2.
+Following a network circuit outage, the standard specifies the approach for assessing the expected contribution that the remaining network circuits and DG can make to security of supply as depicted in Figure 26.